mijailmariano/drivers_of_workplace_equity/README.md

 </br>

-$H_0$ (Null Hypothesis): The variable mean of turn over employees is not statistically different than the population mean.
+$H_0$ (Null Hypothesis): The variable mean of turn over employees is not statistically different than the population variable mean.

 $H_a$ (Alternate Hypothesis): The variable mean for turn over employees is statistically different than the population variable mean.